darioGerussi/exploration/C++/Fundamentals/1. Simple Calculators/1. Chocolate Bars/README.md

 **Description**

-A school is hosting a fund-raiser by selling
-chocolates.
-They earn a certain amount for each
-bar of chocolate sold.
-This program prompts the
-user for the amount of bars sold and how much is
-earned per bar.
-Then, it calculates and displays
-the total.
+A program that calculates how much money
+a fundraiser earned from selling chocolate
+bars.

 ********************************************